 In this stage, your prospects are aware of products/services that can solve their problems, but they might not know your company.
 This stage is typical for smaller brands and might rare for well-known brands.

-Problem aware prospects feel the pain, but they might not be able to pinpoint the issue.
-They need to be educated about the problem first.
+Problem-aware prospects feel the pain, but they might not be able to pinpoint the issue.
+So they need to be educated about the problem first.

 These prospects don’t feel the problem.
 They are oblivious to the fact that there is a better way to do things.
 The easiest way to educate these customers is to present your product/service when answering their questions.
 You can compare your solution to the ones they are currently using so they can easily relate.